-Note: If 2 or more items are left unanswered on the measure (i.e., more than 25% of the total items are missing) the scores should not be used.
-As such, the individual (or informant) should be encouraged to complete all of the items on the measure.
+Note: If 2 or more items are left unanswered on the measure, the total scores should not be calculated.
+Therefore, the parent or guardian should be encouraged to complete all of the items on the measure.
 If only 4 of the 5 items on the measure are answered, you are asked to calculate a prorated score.
 The prorated score is calculated by summing the scores of items that were answered to get a partial raw score.
 Next, multiply the partial raw score by the total number of items on the ASRM (i.e., 5).
 Finally, divide the value by the number of items that were actually answered (i.e., 4).

-Prorated score = (Partial Raw Score x number of items on the ASRM) Number of items that were actually answered
+Prorated Score = (Partial Raw Score x number of items on the ASRM)

+Number of items that were actually answered